hackclub/hackclub/workshops/discord_bot_with_rust/README.md

 ### Adding the bot token

-Now, we need to create a new bot on the [Discord Developer Portal](https://discord.com/developers/applications).
+Now, we need to create a new bot in the [Discord Developer Portal](https://discord.com/developers/applications).
 Click "New Application" in the top right corner, highlighted in red here:

 ![Discord Developer Portal- New Application](https://cloud-4fax6pert.vercel.app/0inkedscreenshot_2020-11-19_discord_developer_portal_____api_docs_for_bots_and_developers_li.jpg)